danmarksmiljoeportal/map-components/doc/usage/api.md

 #### onlyRenderable

 The Datacatalog contains some datasets, that are not renderable, like zip-file.
-If the Client API is purely used for map rendering, you need to add the `onlyRenderable` when instantiating the Client API like this:
+If the API is purely used for map rendering, you need to add the `onlyRenderable` when instantiating the API like this:

 ```javascript
 import { Api } from '@dmp/map-components'